Marrakech Hammam: The Ultimate Guide to Traditional Moroccan Bathing

 Hammam Etiquette and Cultural Considerations

 To get the most from your Marrakech hammam experience, understanding the proper etiquette is essential.
-Following these guidelines will help you navigate this unique cultural practice with confidence and respect:
+Following these guidelines will help you navigate this unique cultural practice with confidence and respect.
+Remember that while hammams welcome tourists, they remain important cultural institutions — approaching your visit with respect for local customs will ensure a more rewarding experience.

 What to Wear

-Women: In traditional hammams, local women typically bathe nude, but tourists are expected to keep underwear or swimwear bottoms on.
+Women: In traditional hammams, local women typically bathe nude, but tourists are expected to keep underwear or swimsuit bottoms on.
 Tops are optional in female-only hammams but required in mixed or tourist facilities.
+When in doubt, ask the staff for guidance.

 What to Bring

 Luxury Hammams: These typically provide everything you need, including towels, robes, and toiletries.
-Just bring yourself!
+Just bring yourself and a sense of adventure!

 Essential hammam supplies: kessa exfoliation glove, black soap, and rhassoul clay